Network Reliability: Building Resilient Digital Infrastructure

 Goal: Users retain access to applications, data, and the internet without noticing disruptions.

-Example: If a primary router fails, a backup router automatically takes over, maintaining connectivity.
+Example: If a primary router fails, a backup router automatically assumes control, maintaining connectivity without manual intervention.

 2. Redundancy